Published in

 Despite her popularity and achievement of great triumph there, she returned to her home in the Grand Canal of Venice in 1721.

-In her later life, we know from her biographical notes that she travelled for a long duration to the royal court in Vienna and Austria.
+In her later life, we know from her biographical notes that she traveled for a long duration to the Royal court in Vienna and Austria.
 During that time, Holy Emperor Carl VI became her benefactor and supported her art.
 He bought at least 150 of her pastels.
 Fortunately, Rosalba enjoyed great success in her career.

 But in 1738, after her loving sister Giovanna died 1738, she came into depression, which affected her art greatly.
 She even surpassed her entire family, and it was so unfortunate that during her lonely days, accompanied by no one, she spent her last years in a small house in Dorsoduro in Venice.
 She died when she was 84.
 Though her ending life was miserable, she was the first female artist to start a new style in the artistic community.